Una vista de Toulouse con el rio en primer plano y con la cupula de catedral en el horizonte.

 Family-Friendly Activities in Toulouse

-Simulation of the lunar module and families enjoying the Cité de l'Espace, a classic family attraction in Toulouse.
+Simulation of the lunar module and families enjoying the Cité de l'Espace, a classic to see in Toulouse with the family.
+Photo by diegoenfrance.com

-Exterior of the Cité de l’Espace, one of the most fun things to do in Toulouse with children.
+Outside the Cité de l’Espace, one of the most fun things to do in Toulouse with children. © diegoenfrance.com

 Traveling to Toulouse with kids?
 You’re in luck.
 The Pink City may be known for aerospace and history, but it’s also full of experiences that are perfect for curious little minds—and relaxing enough for parents to enjoy, too.